 - Content must be structured clearly with direct answers and a proper technical setup to work with AI systems

-- Building expertise and measuring AI performance requires different approaches than standard SEO methods
+Building topical clusters and measuring AI-driven performance require different methods than standard SEO.

 How Generative AI Search Engines Work